AkileshSaravanan/COLLABORATIVE-RECOMMENDATION-SYSTEM-FOR-GADGETS/README.md

 The above-listed codes and information are unique and it is open-source to use,

-We have Done Collaborative Recommendation System for Gadgets using Python,
+We have done a Collaborative Recommendation System for Gadgets using Python,

-The above files contain codes,

-Kalasalingam Academy of Research and Education,

-Tamil Nadu.
+We published our project as Research Article at IEEE Conference in 2023 4th International Conference for Emerging Technology (INCET),

+<li><a href="https://ieeexplore.ieee.org/document/10169950">Research Article</a>

 To know more about me or to follow my work, you can visit me on,